 Depending on how many servings you eat of something that says it’s zero carb, it could start to add up.
 Be sure to look at the ingredient list for sugar and all of its different names even when the count says zero carbs.

 I’m sure there would be debate among wing enthusiasts about what is the best way to make buffalo wings.
 However, after trying many different preparations both in restaurants and at home, I’ve certainly settled on my favorite method.
-Now that I have a smoker (more information on the Oklahoma Joe Longhorn Combo here) that’s by far my preferred method.
+Now that I have a smoker (more information on the Oklahoma Joe Longhorn Combo here, but now I use a Weber Smoky Mountain) that’s by far my preferred method.
 It’s also the method the restaurants that make the best wings in Cincinnati use.

 The smoked wings have a great flavor and I can easily char them on the attached grill to finish.
-Then I just toss them in this delicious homemade hot buffalo wing sauce and VOILA!
+Then I just toss them in this delicious homemade keto wing sauce and VOILA!
 Yummy wings.

 If you don’t have a smoker but would still like to impart some of that flavor, add a couple of drops of liquid smoke to the sauce.
 If you try that I would bake the wings first so they don’t dry out, then finish on the grill for a minute or two each side to char.